pauldlynch/eqguide/guides/what-to-do-when/index.md

 ##Levels 85-100

 Level 85: Again, armor upgrades in the Bazaar, this time from Veil of Alaris tier 1.
 Do the two quests (no killing required): [Welcome to Shard's Landing](http://rof.eqresource.com/welcometoshardslanding.php) and [Words of the Unspoken](http://rof.eqresource.com/wordsoftheunspoken.php).
 If you have access to a group, do the Partisan quests for VoA.

+This is where Heroic characters will enter, with a full spell book, all AAs up to Underfoot (so some good AAs are still open to get from lower levels), gear, and cash.
+They should do the J5 mercenary quest in Feerrott the Dream as soon as possible.
+The partisan quests in Feerrott the Dream and House of Thule Lower give a good set of augments.
+Look for experience grinding in hot zones, in TBS zones (easy), in SoF zones (FM, Beza, Zeka or Mechamatic Guardian), or HoT zones (House of Thule or Feerrott the Dream).
+House of Thule has some easy kill quests available at the zone in.

 Level 92: More Bazaar armor upgrades.